damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 #### Cover image
 {: .no_toc}

-Choose a cover image for your post (1275x750 px).
+Choose a cover image for your post.
 Try any public domain resource that reflects somehow your post's subject.
 In the absence of an image, use one of these:

 - GitLab Default: `'/images/default-blog-image.png'` (purple background and the Tanuki logo)
 - Blog Default: `'/images/blogimages/gitlab-blog-cover.png'` (purple background, the Tanuki logo and "GitLab")

+The cover image has the following proportions:

+On the [blog landing page][blog]: 1275px x 750px w/h = 1.7
+On blog post page (widescreen): 1920px x 550px w/h = 3.5

+Try to have them harmonically aligned with the title, which overlays the background image in both cases.

 #### Creating GIFs
 {: .no_toc}